United Kingdom–Venezuela relations: Venezuelan crisis of 1895

 During the late 19th century, Britain refused to include in the proposed international arbitration the disputed territory with Venezuela east of the "Schomburgk Line", which a surveyor had drawn half-a-century earlier as a boundary between Venezuela and the former Dutch territory of British Guiana.
 The dispute ultimately saw Britain accept the United States' mediation in the dispute to force arbitration of the entire dispute territory, and tacitly accept the US right to intervene under the Monroe Doctrine.
 A tribunal convened in Paris in 1898 to decide the matter, and in 1899 awarded the bulk of the disputed territory to British Guiana.

-Falklands Islands
+Falkland Islands

-Although in the 20th century both countries were mostly on good terms, Venezuela expressed its support to its sister nation of Argentina over the British-Argentine Falklands Islands dispute that eventually led to the Falklands War between the UK and Argentina in 1982.
+Although in the 20th century both countries were mostly on good terms, Venezuela expressed its support to Argentina over the Falkland Islands dispute that eventually led to the Falklands War between the United Kingdom and Argentina in 1982.

+Model United Nations

+In many Models of United Nations in Venezuela, particularly Caracas, as guests, many British representatives gave a speech in what is known as an "opening act".